secwexen/aapp-mart/README.md

 ### Supported Operating Systems

-- Linux — primary, production & deployment recommended
+- Linux — Recommended for development, testing, automation, and deployment
-- Windows — WSL2 + Docker required for full compatibility
+- Windows — Supported for development and testing with Visual Studio Code and WSL2
-- macOS — Docker or native development supported
+- macOS — Supported for local development and testing

 ### Requirements

 - Python 3.11+
+- Git
+- pip
+- Make
+- pytest

 ## Quick Start